-National Curriculum Ackworth Howard's Knowledge Essentials NUMBER Number and Place Value: Pupils should be taught to: count to and across 100, forwards and backwards, beginning with 0 or 1, or from any given number count, read and write numbers to 100 in numerals; count in multiples of twos, fives and tens given a number, identify one more and one less identify and represent numbers using objects and pictorial representations including the number line, and use the language of: equal to, more than, less than (fewer), most, least read and write numbers from 1 to 20 in numerals and words.
+National Curriculum Ackworth Howard's Knowledge Essentials Activities NUMBER Number and Place Value: Pupils should be taught to: count to and across 100, forwards and backwards, beginning with 0 or 1, or from any given number count, read and write numbers to 100 in numerals; count in multiples of twos, fives and tens given a number, identify one more and one less identify and represent numbers using objects and pictorial representations including the number line, and use the language of: equal to, more than, less than (fewer), most, least read and write numbers from 1 to 20 in numerals and words.
 Pupils practise counting (1, 2, 3), ordering (for example, first, second, third), and to indicate a quantity (for example, 3 apples, 2 centimetres), including solving simple concrete problems, until they are fluent.
-Pupils begin to recognise place value in numbers beyond 20 by reading, writing, counting and comparing numbers and counting as enumerating objects, and counting in twos, fives and tens from different multiples to develop their recognition of patterns in the number system (for example, odd and even numbers), including varied and frequent practice through increasingly complex questions.
+Pupils begin to recognise place value in numbers beyond 20 by reading, writing, counting and comparing numbers up to 100, supported by objects and pictorial representations.
+They practise counting as reciting numbers and counting as enumerating objects, and counting in twos, fives and tens from different multiples to develop their recognition of patterns in the number system (for example, odd and even numbers), including varied and frequent practice through increasingly complex questions.
 They recognise and create repeating patterns with objects and with shapes.
-Numbers to 50 • count forwards and backwards with numbers to 50 • develop understanding of tens and ones, using practical equipment to represent numbers to 50 • continue to represent numbers to 50 using a variety of concrete materials • apply previous learning to find one more one less of given numbers up to 50 • compare two sets of objects within 50, using the language 'more than' 'less than' and 'equal to' • compare numbers within 50, using the inequality symbols • order numbers within 50, using inequality symbols and in ascending/descending order • count in 2s beyond 20 and up to 50 • count forwards and backwards with numbers to 100, including grouping tens to make counting more efficient • partition numbers in to tens and ones with some use of place value charts • use partitioning knowledge to begin to compare numbers to 100 • use the <> = symbols and comparison language to compare numbers to 100 • order sets of objects and numbers from smallest to largest and largest to smallest (use the language 'most', 'bigger', 'biggest', 'larger', 'largest', 'smaller', 'smallest' and 'least'.)
-Revisit and practise position and ordinal numbers (first, second, third etc.)
+Numbers to 50 count forwards and backwards with numbers to 50 develop understanding of tens and ones, using practical equipment to represent numbers to 50 continue to represent numbers to 50 using a variety of concrete materials apply previous learning to find one more one less of given numbers up to 50 compare two sets of objects within 50, using the language 'more than' 'less than' and 'equal to' compare numbers within 50, using the inequality symbols order numbers within 50, using inequality symbols and in ascending/descending order count in 2s beyond 20 and up to 50 count forwards and backwards with numbers to 100, including grouping tens to make counting more efficient partition numbers in to tens and ones with some use of place value charts use partitioning knowledge to begin to compare numbers to 100 use the <> = symbols and comparison language to compare numbers to 100 order sets of objects and numbers from smallest to largest and largest to smallest (use the language 'most', 'bigger', 'larger', 'largest', 'smaller', 'smallest' and 'least'.)
+Revisit and practise position and ordinal numbers (first, second, third etc.) find one more and one less than given numbers or amounts to 100 White Rose Year 1, Spring, Number Place Value, Numbers to 50 White Rose Year 1, Summer, Number - Place Value, Numbers to 100